Funeral plan comparison chart

 Three more things to consider

-There are three more things to think about when choosing your funeral plan:
+Here are three more things to think about when choosing your funeral plan:

 1. Think about what you want for your own funeral.
 It’s important to choose a plan that is going to give you the things that matter to you and (just as important) isn’t going to charge you for features and services you aren’t interested in.

 2. Also consider which provider will give you peace of mind.
 You may be happy to use a smaller, more local company.
-Or you may prefer a nationally-recognised brand, like Co-op Funeralcare or Pure Cremation.
+Or you may prefer a nationally-recognised brand, like Co-Op Funeralcare or Pure Cremation.

 3. Finally, have a look at the company’s reviews.
 Sites such as TrustPilot, Feefo and Reviews.io are good places to look to see what the company’s customers are saying about them.